 VIII.
 Greenhouse Gas Emissions.
-Would the projecti Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
-X b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? Х
+Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? Х b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? Х

-(a-b) Less Than Significant Impact: In 2002 the California legislature declared that global climate change was a matter of increasing concern for the state's public health and environment, and enacted law requiring the California Air Resources Board (CARB) to control GHG emissions from motor vehicles (Health & Safety Code §32018.5 et seq.).
+(a-b) Less Than Significant Impact: In 2002, the California legislature declared that global climate change was a matter of increasing concern for the state's public health and environment, and enacted law requiring the California Air Resources Board (CARB) to control GHG emissions from motor vehicles (Health & Safety Code §32018.5 et seq.).
 In 2006, the California Global Warming Solutions Act (Assembly Bill 32) definitively established the state's climate change policy and set GHG reduction targets (health & Safety Code §38500 et sec.), including setting a target of reducing GHG emissions to 1990 levels by 2020.
 AB 32 requires local governments to take an active role in addressing climate change and reducing greenhouse gas (GHG) emissions.
 While methodologies to inventory and quantify local GHG emissions are still being developed, recommendations to reduce residential GHG emissions include promoting energy efficiency in new development.

-The proposed project involves creation of three parcels, all suitable for residential development.
+The proposed project involves creation of six parcels, two which will remain developed and four which will be vacant and suitable for residential development.
 The eventual residential construction on the vacant lots would contribute temporary, short-term increases in air pollution from equipment usage.
 Because of the temporary nature of the greenhouse gas contributions, coupled with the modest quantity of emission, the proposed project would not have a significant impact on the environment, nor conflict with applicable plan, policy, or regulation for the purposes of reducing greenhouse gas emissions.
 Future residential use would emit limited greenhouse gases.

 IX.
 Hazards and Hazardous Materials.
-Would the project: Potentially Significant impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impaet a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? Х b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? Х c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? Х d) , Be located on a site which is included on a list of hazardous materials sites complied pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? Х , e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area?
-X f) Impair implementation of, or physically interfere with an adopted emergency response plan or emergency evacuation plan? Х g) Expose people or structures, either directly or indirectly to a significant risk of loss, injury or death involving wildland fires? Х
+Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? Х b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? - x c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one- quarter mile of an existing or proposed school? ę × X d) Be located on a site which is included on a list of hazardous materials sites complied pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? x e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? х f) Impair implementation of, or physically interfere with an adopted emergency response plan or emergency evacuation plan? х g) Expose people or structures, either directly or indirectly to a significant risk of loss, injury or death involving wildland fires? Х - Dis cussion: